 Envelope Choice

 A beautiful envelope that cannot lift cleanly will frustrate the page.
 Before decorating, hold the envelope by its flap and test how the body moves.
+If the crease sheds, cracks, or fights your hand, note its size and color, then build the flip from fresh lightweight paper.

 Build Routine